- Tehran, Iran

 She grew up on the Isle of Wight and was educated in Switzerland at the University of Neuchâtel, and in London at the Drama Centre and the School of African and Oriental Studies.
 She has worked as an actor and director in both the UK and Iran, founding Matrix, a women's experimental theatre group, and co-founding Theatre in Exile.

 Her poetry collections include In White Ink (1991), Mirrorwork (1995), for which she was awarded an Arts Council Writers' Award, Entries on Light, and The Chine (2002).
-A Selected Poems was published in 2000 and a new collection, the Poetry Book Society Recommended The Meanest Flower, in 2007, shortlisted for the 2007 T. S. Eliot Prize and named as a Financial Times Book of the Year.
+A Selected Poems was published in 2000 and the Poetry Book Society Recommended The Meanest Flower, in 2007, shortlisted for the 2007 T. S. Eliot Prize and named as a Financial Times Book of the Year.
 She is also the author of a children's book, I Know a Place, published in 1985.
+In 2011 her collection Child: New and Selected Poems 1991-2011 was published.

 In 2008 she translated the Poems of Kajal Ahmad with Choman Hardi.